reproducible-reporting/stepup-core/docs/advanced_topics/here_and_root.md

 - For out-of-source builds, where you want to replicate the directory structure of the source material.
   (See example below.)
-- To refeference a local script that is stored in the top-level directory of your project: `${ROOT}/script.py`
+- To reference a local script that is stored in the top-level directory of your project: `${ROOT}/script.py`

 ## Example